Integrative Health and Pediatric Cancer Care

 Through American Family Children's Hospital, parents have access to an array of resources, including social workers, dieticians, Child Life staff, and groups such as PHOAG.

 Marchand, who works extensively with adult cancer patients, noted that parents are often better at mobilizing their support network than adult patients who are dealing with their own illness.
 When a child is ill, parents often recognize that it will be overwhelming and tend to reach out.
 When they do, Marchand encourages them to seek out specific things, such as financial support for a modality, like acupuncture, that can have tremendous benefit for kids.

 "If I had a magic wand, the one thing I think every child and adult would receive is acupuncture," she said.
 "For cancer patients, it can help with energy levels, nausea, vomiting, and neuropathy with certain chemotherapy agents."

 American Family Children's Hospital and the University of Wisconsin Carbone Cancer Center have licensed acupuncturists on call who specialize in working with children and cancer patients.
 While acupuncture is traditionally done with thin, hair-like needles, Dr. Marchand also pointed out that acupuncture can still be effective when performed without needles.

-One of the challenges, however, is that acupuncture and other integrative medicine therapies like Healing Touch aren't usually covered by insurance.
+One of the challenges, however, is that acupuncture and other Integrative Health therapies like Healing Touch aren't usually covered by insurance.
 Turning to a support network can help alleviate some of the financial burden, while providing a therapy that can have tremendous benefit.